ASujay/nes_learn/README.md

     2. A PPU nametable describes the layout of a frame's background.
 Each nametable holds information  of 32x30 tiles of background and rheir color attributes.

 ## NES Cartridge
+- CIC -

+- PROGRAM ROM - This store in read-only memory has the program code(32KB).
+This code dictates the logic of our game.

+- CHARACTER ROM - Also resides inside the cartridge and contain the graphics data(chars) that will be used by our game.
+Ex: Background and sprites are stored in pattern tables and color pallette information.
+We have about 8KB of character rom.
+    1. We have 2 pattern tables:
+        - Sprite pattern table
+        - Background pattern table
+    2. Inside the character rom, there might be multiple banks of tiles.
+So some cartridges have a mapper chip that determines which bank should be used.
+This done to add more graphics that the standard capability of the NES cartridge.

+- Every game cartridge is differen.
+Depending on the game we might have extra chips in the catridge.
+Some have more program and character ROM than the default value.
+We can also have WRAM inside the chip that can save game state.
+This would require a battery to persists the data in the RAM.

+- NROM format - 32KB program rom, and 8KB character rom.
+Vanilla cartridge.

+## 6502 PROCESSOR

+## 6502 ASSEMBLER

+## 6502 ASSEMBLY

+## NES GRAPHICS

+## SPRITES

+## CONTROLLER INPUT

+## SUBPIXEL MOVEMENT

+## SCROLLING BACKGROUND

+## SPLIT SCREEN

+## ADDING GAME OBJECTS

+## GENERATING RANDOM NUMBERS

+## COLLISON DETECTION

+## DISPLAYING SCORE VALUES

+## GAME STATE AND TILE SCREEN

+## ENCODING LEVEL DATA

+## NES AUDIO

+## NES C DEVELOPMENT